vincoss/xamarin.samples/src/App_DevResources/Readme.txt

 	Flyout template
 	Tabbed

++see JIRA itemId and the move to another project (Move change the ID based on targed project count)
++	ProjectA-3657
++	ProjectB-796
 +review Entry_Focus each platform
 +Focus & Keyboard On new item set focus and show keyboard, see android contacts +swipe action to remove items right or left is default?
 (Left to delete)